Skip to main content

 Is Azafrán good for solo dining?

-The à la carte format makes solo dining practical here — you can order selectively without committing to a full tasting menu.
+The à la carte format makes solo dining practical here; you can order selectively without committing to a full tasting menu.
 The €€ price point also removes the financial sting of dining alone.
 No counter or bar seating is confirmed in current data, but a regional restaurant of this size in Villarrobledo is unlikely to turn away a solo guest.

 Is Azafrán good for a special occasion?

 It works well for a low-key celebration where the emphasis is on food rather than ceremony.
-The Michelin Bib Gourmand credential gives it a credible headline, and the tasting menu provides a structured format suited to marking an occasion.
+The Michelin Bib Gourmand credential gives it a credible headline, the tasting menu provides a structured format suited to marking an occasion.
 If you need a grander setting or a longer wine programme, note that no wine list details are confirmed in current data.

 Is the tasting menu worth it at Azafrán?